omkaracharya/AgileBot/Bot/BOT.md

 Our choice of programming language for the bot implementation is `Python 3.5`.
 We have used built-in `unittests.mock` and `nose` for mocking at the unit tests level.
 We have used a combination of Authority and Factory pattern to mock the responses when a running bot instance is serving the users.

 - As a first step, we identified the format of the responses received from the third-party entities in our project which are:
-    - Rally (AgileCentral) as our Agile platform
+    - Rally (AgileCentral) as our Agile platform.
-    - GitHub as our Source Control platform
+    - GitHub as our Source Control platform.
-- Then we recorded some of them in different files and used them to return 'mocked' response messages
+- Then we recorded some of them in different files and used them to return 'mocked' response messages.
-- When AgileBot is interacting with these services in 'mocking' mode, the mocking mechanism intercepts requests to these platforms and responds with an appropriate recorded response
+- When AgileBot is interacting with these services in 'mocking' mode, the mocking mechanism intercepts requests to these platforms and responds with an appropriate recorded response.
-- We have used Factory pattens to generate either a mock or a real object that interacts with these platforms
+- We have used Factory pattens to generate either a mock or a real object that interacts with these platforms.
-- Since we have different layers e.g. application, data and service, when we interact with actual platform, no code changes are required except a configuration switch change in `<application-root>/environment_variables.txt` that says `MOCK=True`
+- Since we have different layers e.g. application, data and service, when we interact with actual platform, no code changes are required except a configuration switch change in `<application-root>/environment_variables.txt` that says `MOCK=True`.

 ## 3. Bot Implementation
 ### Bot Platform:
 We have used `SlackClient` in `Python` to create a slack bot called `AgileBot`.
 We have created a slack channel [#agilebot-test](https://csc510project.slack.com/messages/agilebot-test/) and have added `AgileBot` to the channel.
 Now, whenever a user wants to use the bot, she has to call the bot using `@AgileBot` followed by a proper command.
 Also, direct messages to the bot is also allowed using the same bot tag.

+**Note:** AgileBot code has few dependencies on the python libraies as mentioned below
+- slackclient
+- request
+- nose
+- selenium
+- pyral

+To install these dependecies, just run `python setup.py`.

 ### Bot Integration:
 We have a fully operational `Slack bot` that responds to the commands `plansprint`, `givemystatus`, and `groombacklog`, each corresponding to a test case.
 If the user enters an invalid command or argument, the bot replies with the `Usage` containing the following commands: